 Figure 6.
-Changes in granuloma diameter (means 5 in microns) in immunized and control mice.
+Changes in granuloma diameter (means 5 in microns) in control and immunized mice.
 There is a highly significant differences in immunized compared with control group.
-The mean diameter in control group is higher than immunized group (p<0.001).
+The mean diameter in control group is higher than immunized group (p < 0.001).
 Note.
-[CONT=control and IMM=immunized], and the control group was vaccinated with pcDNA1 1/Amp alone.
+[CONT=control and IMM = immunized], and the control group was vaccinated with pcDNA1 1/Amp alone.